 I think that is what is happening on the Internet: myth-making.
-To be sure, there is nothing new under the sun, as I’ve said in an earlier blog, and Jungian types with Priuses and NPR coffee mugs will tell you how it’s all archetypal, which is true.
+To be sure, there is nothing new under the sun, and Jungian types with Priuses and NPR coffee mugs will tell you how it’s all archetypal, which is true.
 People are creating their own worlds and populating them with characters out of Wagnerian operas.
 You find Web developers and graphic artists great at that sort of thing.
 It’s all mixed-matched-hybridized, like a cross between Star Wars and The Book of Mormon (the text, not the musical).
 The 300 Spartans was of that genre, although I’m not sure King Leonidas was that muscular and greased (pardon the pun again).

 The Internet is developing its own mythic structure with characters borrowed from history, current events, movies, Hollywood, and sports, who are then used either to further certain claims or legitimize a worldview, usually fantasy, often geeky.
 The Internet even has its own birth narrative with Al Gore at the center.
-It’s not much different from what Rome did with Ancient Greece, incorporating Greek gods for their own use and justification for empire building, which they were pretty good at.
+It’s not much different from what Rome did with Ancient Greece, incorporating Greek gods for empire building, which they were pretty good at.
 Thus, Zeus became Jupiter, Hera Juno, Aphrodite Venus, Hermes Mercury, etc.

 What does all this mean for 21st century people living in a viral world?
 Probably that we have to be better at discernment and critical analysis.
-Even more so than with television and newspapers, just because something is on the Web and looks like the product of people who get up in the morning and work in an office, it doesn’t mean that what they are producing is good, beautiful, or true.
-It just means that we had better be more cognizant of who we are and where we come from.
-How do we do that?
-A great place to start is history.
-Just the other day my daughter asked about our family’s role in World War II, which I was able to tell her about, including one case of PTSD that ended tragically.
+Just because something is on the Web and looks like the product of people who get up in the morning and work in an office, it doesn’t mean that what they are producing is good, beautiful, or true.
+It just means that we had better be more aware of who we are and where we come from.